samualtnorman/hackmud-code-library/README.md

-# hackmud-scripts
+# hackmud Code Library
-various boring but useful scripts for use in your scripts for stuff like getting sys.specs as an object
+Various boring but useful snippets of code and functions for use in your scripts.

-I wrote them so you don't have to
+Feel free to steal anything and contribute.

+Send a tell to `@samual` in game or send a message to `@Samual 🦢#1337` on Discord for help with code in this repository or for contributions.